 Can I reapply for a scholarship?

-It is generally not possible to repeat your application unless you are explicitly invited to do so.
+No, unless you are explicitly invited to do so.

 For how many semesters will I receive a doctoral scholarship?